umd-lib/dspace-angular/README-DRUM.md

   banner, as a CSS color
 - DSPACE_ENVIRONMENTBANNER_BACKGROUNDCOLOR - the background color for the
   banner, as a CSS color
-- DSPACE_ENVIRONMENTBANNER_ENABLED - "true" (case-sensitive) enables the banner.
+- DSPACE_ENVIRONMENTBANNER_ENABLED - "true" (case-sensitive) enables the
-  Anything else (including not being provied, or blank) disables the banner.
+  banner.
+Anything else (including not being provided, or blank) disables the banner.

 For example, in a ".env" file: